dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 ## A flourishing leaderboard

 So here's the dream: Let's invent "flourishing adjusted life minutes" (FALM) a sort of better [quality-adjusted life year](https://en.wikipedia.org/wiki/Quality-adjusted_life_year).
-Then, you should be able to go to a website, answer some questions, then get a leaderboard that might look like this.
+Then, you should be able to go to a website, answer some questions, then get a leaderboard that might look like this:

 | Intervention         | money cost | time cost | benefit (FALM) | FALM / yearly cost |
 | -------------------- | ---------- | --------- | -------------- | ------------------ |